How to Start An Art Journal Page? Explore Different Types of Art Journals

 It’s exactly what it says: an art journal where you practice drawing or painting flowers.

 A neat idea is to have a dried flower on one side and then try to draw it on the other page.
-Also, you can add a name of the flower in Latin and your language.
+Also, you can add the name of the flower in Latin and your language.

 20. A MIXED MEDIA ART JOURNAL

 Mixed media is using different supplies and media to create a page.
-You can use acrylics, watercolors, collaging, pens, markers or anything else you want on one single page.
+You can use acrylics, watercolors, collaging, pens, markers, or anything else you want on one single page.

-This is great for experimenting what goes well together and also for practicing color and object placement design.
+This is great for experimenting with what goes well together and also for practicing color and object placement design.

-Just bear in mind that this type of art journal should have the thicker paper that holds water well.
+Just bear in mind that this type of art journal should have thicker paper that holds water well.
 Mixed media techniques rely on this kind of paper, otherwise, the paper could tear and you could lose the pages.

 21. A DREAM ART JOURNAL